open-telemetry/opentelemetry.io/content/en/docs/languages/java/automatic/configuration.md

 | `OTEL_EXPERIMENTAL_EXPORTER_OTLP_RETRY_ENABLED`            | If `true`, enable [experimental retry support](#otlp-exporter-retry).
 Default is `false`.                                                                                                                                                                                                                                                                                                                                                                     |

-To configure the service name for the OTLP exporter, add the `service.name` key to the OpenTelemetry Resource, e.g.
+To configure the service name for the OTLP exporter, add the `service.name` key to the OpenTelemetry Resource.
+For example:
 `OTEL_RESOURCE_ATTRIBUTES=service.name=myservice`.

 #### OTLP exporter retry

 [OTLP](/docs/specs/otlp/#otlpgrpc-response) requires that
 [transient](/docs/specs/otel/protocol/exporter/#retry) errors be handled with a retry strategy.
-When retry is enabled, retryable gRPC status codes will be retried using an exponential backoff with jitter algorithm as described in the [gRPC Retry Design](https://github.com/grpc/proposal/blob/master/A6-client-retries.md#exponential-backoff).
+When retry is enabled, retryable gRPC status codes are retried using an exponential backoff with jitter algorithm as described in the [gRPC Retry Design](https://github.com/grpc/proposal/blob/master/A6-client-retries.md#exponential-backoff).

-The policy has the following configuration, which there is currently no way to customize.
+The policy has the following configuration, which there is currently no way to
+customize:

 - `maxAttempts`: The maximum number of attempts, including the original request.
   Defaults to `5`.